Aliases for CD58 Gene

 Previous GeneCards Identifiers for CD58 Gene

 This gene encodes a member of the immunoglobulin superfamily.
 The encoded protein is a ligand of the T lymphocyte CD2 protein, and functions in adhesion and activation of T lymphocytes.
 The protein is localized to the plasma membrane.
 Alternatively spliced transcript variants have been described. [provided by RefSeq, Jan 2009]

 GeneCards Summary for CD58 Gene

 CD58 (CD58 Molecule) is a Protein Coding gene.
-Diseases associated with CD58 include oral lichen planus and cortical thymoma.
-Among its related pathways are Cell adhesion molecules (CAMs) and Epstein-Barr virus infection.
+Diseases associated with CD58 include Whipple Disease and Cortical Thymoma.
+Among its related pathways are Platelet activation, signaling and aggregation and T Cell Co-Signaling Pathway: Ligand-Receptor Interactions.
 GO annotations related to this gene include receptor binding.

 UniProtKB/Swiss-Prot for CD58 Gene